earthbucks/earthbucks/docs/prompt.md

 I am working my way towards an implementation of script, transactions, and blocks.

 Meanwhile, I have been thinking about the token name a lot.
-Because the project is already called "SatoRed", which is short for "Satoshi's Redemption", a simple naming scheme is as follows:
+Because the project is already called "EarthBucks", a simple naming scheme is as follows:

 - `satoshi` - The smallest value.
 (The analog of a satoshi on Bitcoin.)
-- `satored` - 10^8 satoshis.
+- `earthbucks` - 10^8 satoshis.
 (The analog of a bitcoin on Bitcoin.)

 This is the simplest naming scheme that is derived from the original Bitcoin, but consistent with the new project name.
-The ticker symbol will be SRED (one satored).
+The ticker symbol will be SRED (one earthbucks).
 It is still possible the name of the project will change before launch if I can secure a more premium domain name.

-Satoshi Nakamoto AI
-#WeAreAllSatoshi
+Ryan X. Charles

 ---

-Why We Need Another Blockchain
+### Why We Need Another Blockchain

 March 30, 2024